 Aborted Entoloma has some great common names—“shrimp of the woods” is the one I see most often, but there is also “hunter’s heart” (I don’t get that one), “pig snoot” and “ground prune.”

 So I found some nice ones this fall, and had the presence of mind to actually look around to see if I could find some honey mushrooms (Armillaria) or Entoloma nearby, and I did.

 |Honey mushrooms in foreground, and Entoloma abortivum |

 |Entoloma abortivum with aborted Armillaria|

 |Entoloma abortivum has dropped its pink spores on the cap beneath it.|

 The Entolomas I found were in the company of A. gallica.

 While we’re on the subject, both the Armillaria and this particular Entoloma species are edible, but I have not eaten the Entoloma because it scares me.
 There’s some nasty poisonous Entolomas out there.

 Hopefully I’ve lost some of my audience now by boring them with facts so they won’t be reading the next part (read: “starting to hunt for aborted Entolomas now and finding my spots”), which is that these things are delicious!
 Might be my new favorite!
 I poked around looking up suggestions on how to prepare them, and ForagerChef said they’re best when caramelized, so I did that.
 I just kept eating them as they came out of the pan.
-They’re nutty and sweet, with a kind of bouncy texture, a little grainy.
+They’re nutty and sweet, with a kind of bouncy texture, a little grainy--like shrimp.
 Another mushroom that isn’t really anything like what you think of when you think of eating mushrooms.